 There are four required financial statements: the Statement of Financial Position, the Statement of Operations, the Statement of Change in Net Financial Assets, and the Statement of Cash Flows.
-These financial statements provide information on the cost of all Tourism Mississauga activities, how they were financed, investing activities, assets, and liabilities.
-The financial statements are reviewed and approved by the Director of Finance and Treasurer.
+These financial statements provide information on the cost of the Corporation's activities, how they were financed, investing activities, assets, and liabilities.
+The financial statements are reviewed and approved by the Chief Executive Officer and the City's Treasurer.

-The City maintains systems of internal and financial controls designed to ensure that assets are safeguarded, transactions are properly authorized and recorded in compliance with legislative requirements, and reliable financial information is available on a timely basis for preparation of the financial statements.
-These systems are monitored and evaluated by management.
+The City, on behalf of the Corporation, maintains systems of internal and financial controls designed to ensure that assets are safeguarded, transactions are properly authorized and recorded in compliance with legislative requirements, and reliable financial information is available on a timely basis for preparation of the financial statements.
+These systems are monitored and evaluated by City management.

-The Corporation's financial statements have been audited by KPMG LLP, independent external auditors appointed by the City's Audit Committee.
+The Corporation's financial statements have been audited by KPMG LLP, independent external auditors appointed by the Corporation.
 The accompanying Independent Auditor's Report outlines their responsibilities, the scope of their examination and their opinion on the Corporation's financial statements.